dmlambea/linux-cougar-500k-drv/README.md

 ## Install the module

 Install the **.deb** file as usual.
-It will create a `cougar_500k` module for your running kernel, as well as udev rules for properly binding the keyboard to it.
+It will create a `hid-cougar` module for your running kernel, as well as udev rules for properly binding the keyboard to it.
 This rules are required because `hid_generic` module takes on the keyboard.
 The udev rules unbind the device from `hid_generic`, then rebind it to this module.

 # TODO list and known bugs